128technology/docs/docs/config_ha_vrrp.md

         exit
 ```

-Configuring session resiliency allows the secondary router to fail back to the primary router once service has been restored.
-The max-loss, max-latency, and max-jitter settings determine at what point failover happens.
+Configuring session resiliency allows the traffic to fail back to the primary service route once the service route is operational again.
+The max-loss, max-latency, and max-jitter settings will determine at what point failover happens.

 ### Show Command for VRRP Status